6 Fascinating Plants That Will Perk Up Your Lifeless Room

-So, you're thinking about doing some redecorating.
+So, you’re thinking about doing some redecorating.
 And, in addition to switching up your wall art and accent pillows, maybe you want to introduce some new greenery into your life.
+They make a great addition to any room, and some do well outside in warm weather.
 There are literally hundreds of houseplants to choose from, so where do you start?
-First let's rule out the usual suspects: Everyone and their mother has a spider plant or a peace lily.
-Lovely as they may be, they're probably not the showstoppers you're looking for.
+First let’s rule out the usual suspects: Everyone and their mother has a spider plant or a peace lily.
+Lovely as they may be, they’re probably not the showstoppers you’re looking for.
 For something dramatic and just a little bit out of the ordinary, check out these six sculptural beauties.

 Monstera (Monstera obliqua)

 The holes in this plant’s leaves aren’t a sign it’s being devoured by caterpillars.
 On the contrary, Monstera, sometimes dubbed the Swiss cheese plant, or Swiss cheese vine, has uniquely perforated leaves with an antique lace vibe.
 You can train this eye-catching tropical vine up a pole or along a mantle or window frame.
 Make sure it has bright to moderate light and water it two times a week.